Georgian Mall

 Georgian Mall is the largest mall in Barrie, Ontario, Canada.
 It is located on the east side of Bayfield Street, approximately 1.5 km north of Highway 400.
-Anchor stores are Hudson's Bay and HomeSense.
+The anchor store is HomeSense.

 History

 Georgian Mall originally opened in 1968 with Sears as its only department store and Dominion as a supermarket.
-Next door in a separate development was a free-standing K-mart department store.
-The first major expansion added a single floor Eaton's as anchor to a new two-level mall addition. (when Eaton's went bankrupt this space was divided into Sport Chek and Home Sense.)
-The next addition connected the mall to the K-mart building.
-When K-mart was bought by Hudson’s Bay Company, this space was converted to The Bay.
-Another former anchor was Sears, which was closed in January 2018 with the liquidation of Sears' Canadian operations.
+Next door in a separate development was a free-standing Kmart department store.
+The first major expansion added a single floor Eaton's as anchor to a new two-level mall addition. (when Eaton's went bankrupt this space was divided into Sport Chek and HomeSense.)
+The next addition connected the mall to the Kmart building.
+Kmart was later converted to The Bay.
+Another former anchor was Sears Canada, which was closed in January 2018.